a-l-h/splunk-app-proper-alerts/doc/install.rst

 2. Launch ``Update KV Store lookup`` alert to populate data: adjust cron schedule to the next minute and wait for it to be triggerred

-3. Go to ``Inventory`` dashboard.
-Active alerts should be listed in the first panel
+3. Go to ``Inventory`` dashboard: active alerts should be listed in the first panel

 4. Adjust ``Update KV Store Lookup`` alert cron schedule as needed.
 It is set to run hourly by default.
 If you change the periodicity, adjust time range accordingly.